MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 author: SorenGP

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords: profiles, users
-ms.date: 11/06/2019
+ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont

 ---
 # Manage Profiles

-All users of [!INCLUDE[d365fin](includes/d365fin_md.md)] are assigned a profile that reflects their business role, the department they work in, or another categorization.
+All users of [!INCLUDE[prod_short](includes/prod_short.md)] are assigned a profile that reflects their business role, the department they work in, or another categorization.
 Profiles allow administrators to define and manage centrally what different user types can see and do in the user interface so they can perform their business tasks efficiently.

 > [!NOTE]
 > The typical business use of a profile is a role.
 A profile is therefore named *Profile (Role)* in the UI.